 - Flipped Learning

 What is It?

-Reversing the traditional model of teaching—lecture followed by homework—flipped instruction means that, before attending class, students engage in knowledge transfer or "first exposure" activities such as reading, listening to, or viewing a lecture.
-This may be followed by a short assessment either before the next class (e.g. an online quiz or assignment) or at the beginning of the class.
-Then, during class time, students can engage in more participatory activities such as problem-solving clinics, peer instruction, debates, labs, or working on assignments with direct instructor/TA support.
+Reversing the traditional model of teaching—lecture followed by homework—flipped instruction means that before attending class, students engage in knowledge transfer or "first exposure" activities such as reading, listening to, or viewing a lecture.
+This may be followed by a short online assessment to ensure that students are engaging with the work.
+Then, class time is used for more dynamic and participatory activities such as problem-solving clinics, peer instruction, debates, labs, or working on assignments in groups and/or with direct instructor/TA support.